zacbakerr/werewolf/README.md

 **Pro tip** the docs section of this README below is super long and detailed, if using cursor or copilot just @ this file when trouble shooting!

-### To learn basics of how to modify and test agent templates see above.
+**To learn basics of how to modify and test agent templates watch tutorial above**

 # Trouble Shooting
 1. Make sure that you rebuild your agent before running it by using poetry build